 “When was the last time you were walking down the street and you spoke to a complete stranger?” asks Israeli photographer Erez Kaganovitz.
 When five years ago he moved to Tel Aviv, he found himself amazed enough by the diversity of his adopted city that, moved by curiosity, he began to approach people.
 What emerged is his art project “Humans of Tel Aviv,” more than 1,000 portraits of everyday people and a glimpse into their life stories.

-A Jewish Federation-supported free exhibition of “Humans of Tel Aviv” will be on display as a video installation from October 9th through December 30th at the National Museum of American Jewish History.
+A Jewish Federation-supported free exhibition of “Humans of Tel Aviv” will be on display in two locations: as a video installation from October 9th through December 30th at the National Museum of American Jewish History; and as an outdoor display on the Mandell Campus in Elkins Park, in the field opposite Gratz College (7605 Old York Road), October 23rd through December 30th.
 Co-presented by Citizens Diplomacy International, it opens an unexpected window into Philadelphia’s sister city: a place that is beautiful, vibrant and as unique as the people who live there.
 Here’s a sneak peek.

 I was born in Iraq.
 I remember my father playing with the masbaha.
 Even though it’s used in the Muslim world as prayer beads, I use it to clear my mind.